Author: ken

 def __str__(self):

-After changing your models.py, you need to tell Django to create the corresponding tables in your database.
-This is done with migrations.
-Migrations are Django’s way of propagating changes you make to your models into your database schema.
+After defining your model, you need to tell Django to create the corresponding table in your database.

 python manage.py makemigrations